pixie-io/docs.px.dev/content/en/tutorials/05-script-of-the-week/01-script-of-the-week-1.md

 To build the Network Flow Graph PxL script:

-- The `conn_stats` (or connection stats) table contains all of the data that the [Pixie Platform](/about-pixie/how-pixie-works/) has gathered about network transactions sent and received from pods within your cluster.
+- The `conn_stats` (or connection stats) table contains all of the data that Pixie has gathered about network transactions sent and received from pods within your cluster.
 The full set of data that is available within the `conn_stats` table can be seen by running the `px/schemas` script.

 - On line `5`, we create a 2D `DataFrame` data structure populated with data from the `conn_stats` table that was collected after the `start_time` script input variable.